 As more blood flows into your face, you may realize that your face is looking a little larger or puffier than usual.
 It’s not an allergic reaction or anything, so don’t be afraid.
 Your face is just swelling to the expanded blood vessels and extra fluid.

-For 24 to 48 hours after your microneedling session, you may realize that the surface of your skin is sensitive to the touch, even if the redness and puffiness have receded.
-During this period, you should be as gentle to your skin as possible.
+For 24 to 48 hours after your microneedling session, you may feel that the surface of your skin is irritated and sensitive to the touch, even if the redness and puffiness have receded.
+During this period, you should be as gentle with your skin as possible.

 Within 2 to 5 days after microneedling, your dead and dry skin will start to appear.
 After your skin is finished replacing all of the old skin cells with fresh ones, it will begin to shed the old ones, causing your skin’s surface layer to look dry and cracked.